arthurmco/contentbook/README.md

 * Pull this project into your web server root directory.
 * Import the file `database/contentbook.sql` into your MySQL system
+* Change the file 'include/database.php' to the proper informations in your MySQL setup.

 *Don't forget to hide any Git hidden file.*